codeforsanjose/disaster-response-sj/README.md

 ## How to Contribute

-Ask to be added as a collaborator to the disaster-response-sj repo if you want to be able to add branches on the main repo.
+Ask to be added as a collaborator to the disaster-response-sj repo if you want to add branches on the main repo.
 You'll need to provide your GitHub name.

 If you want your own copy of the main repo on GitHub to work with, you can fork it.
-This will more effort to configure correctly when syncing updates/making pull requests, but you will have full control over your own version of the repo.
+This will take more effort to configure correctly when syncing updates/making pull requests, but you will have full control over your own version of the repo.
+If you want to create a pull request right away without waiting to be added as a collaborator, you can do it through your fork.

 ### Contribution Process & Workflow